mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

   * Freezing most layers and training the output
   * Unfreezing all layers
 * 10 Epochs in each phase, you can see  10 dips in the second phase (your epochs=5)
-* The CPU util is 6 times the total time.
+* The CPU utilisation is 6 times the total time.
   * There were 6 CPUs.
   * AFAIK pytorch always uses 100% of all CPUs